Nebula build

 Nebula build uses rollup.js, a module bundler, to compile the Nebula visualization code into a bundle that can be seamlessly integrated as a Qlik Sense extension.

 Nebula build supports three formats, UMD (Universal Module Definition), ESM (ECMAScript modules), and SystemJS module.
-The UMD code is used by nebula sense. to generate Qlik Sense compatible files for use as an Extension.
+The UMD code is used by nebula sense to generate Qlik Sense compatible files for use as an Extension.

 Note: In your root package.json file, ensure that the

-references it to determine the output location of the UMD code.Additionally, the
+mainfield is properly set, such as ‘your-dir/your-file.js’.
+Asnebula buildreferences it to determine the output location of the UMD code.Additionally, the

-are treated by nebula build as external dependencies that are not bundled with your local JavaScript , thereby reducing the size of the bundle.
+peerDependenciesare treated by nebula build as external dependencies that are not bundled with your local JavaScript , thereby reducing the size of the bundle.

 Configuration file